jordanpartridge/jordanpartridge.us/README.md

 CARD_API_KEY=some-secret-key
 ```

-This will automatically fix most issues; however, if you prefer to run it manually, you can use the following command:
+Running Duster will automatically fix most issues.
+However, if you prefer to run it manually, you can use the following command:

 ```bash
 ./vendor/bin/duster fix